netobserv/network-observability-console-plugin/README.md

 If you have troubles trying to run the console, refer to their doc: https://github.com/openshift/console/#openshift-no-authentication.

-### Loki in dev mode
+#### Loki in dev mode

-You need to deploy Loki and port-forward on your host: `oc port-forward service/loki 3100:3100`
+You need to deploy Loki and port-forward on your host: `kubectl port-forward service/loki 3100:3100`

-(You don't need Grafana)

 ## OCI Image